 Lincoln has many neighborhoods, some of which are organized into associations.
 Although neighborhood associations are not a part of City government, they are much appreciated and respected by City staff.
 The commitment and involvement of neighborhood association members are key factors in the vitality of both their neighborhoods and the city as a whole.

 To support that community involvement, a number of resources are supplied by the City, beginning with an interactive map of neighborhood associations and homeowner associations:

-- Neighborhood Association Contact List: A listing of neighborhood association presidents or contacts — City staff relies on notification by the neighborhoods to keep this list current and accurate!
+- Neighborhood Association Contact List: A listing of neighborhood association presidents or designated contacts — City staff rely on notification by the neighborhoods to keep this list current and accurate!